Skip to content

 CELL PHONE BATERY WILL DIE IN THE COLD.
 NO RECHARING FACILITY IS AVAUILABLE.

-ADULTS SHOULD CONSULT MR. MYERS OR MR. POORMAN.
+ADULTS SHOULD CONSULT MR. SLAZINSKI OR MR. POORMAN.

 Scouts are responsible for their own gear.
 Snow has a way of covering up and causing you to